alexeyraspopov/vepr/README.md

 <p>Vepr is a JavaScript library for exploratory data visualization.</p>
 </div>

-Vepr implements special protocol that allows declaring complex data visualizations in a scheme with small footprint and being able to transfer the visualization to different environment (e.g. server → browser, web worker → main thread).
+Vepr is all-in-one toolkit for building exploratory data visualization experience.
+Vepr implements protocol that allows declaring complex data visualizations in a scheme with small footprint and being able to transfer the visualization to different environment (e.g. server → browser, web worker → main thread).